kenneth-yu/discord-bot/README.md

 - `/enablelogreminder`: Enable the automatic WarcraftLogs reminder.
 - `/disablelogreminder`: Disable the automatic WarcraftLogs reminder.
 - `/nextlogreminder`: Get the time of the next scheduled WarcraftLogs reminder.
 - `/nextraid`: Get the time remaining until the next raid.
+This helps ensure guildies in different timezones and countries are on time.
 - `/dst`, `/dston`, `/dstoff`: Manage daylight savings settings.
 - `/checkdst`: Check if the current daylight savings status matches the bot's setting.
 - `/time`, `/date`: Get the current time or date.
+This helps our international guildies keep track of events.

 ### Custom Commands
 - `/newkeyword`: Add a new custom keyword to the database.